KnapsackPro/docs.knapsackpro.com/docusaurus/docs/overview/index.md

 ### Fallback Mode

-In case of network issues, Knapsack Pro automatically switches to Fallback Mode and runs your tests with a split based on test file names.
+In case of network issues, Knapsack Pro logs a warning and automatically switches to Fallback Mode to run your tests with a split based on test file names.

 ## Customer Support